 In just 30 seconds, 30 rounds were fired when the tension between a crew of thieving cowboys and vigilante lawmen came to an explosive head in the frontier town of Tombstone, Arizona.

 The O.K.
 Corral shootout has become an iconic footnote in the history of the Wild West.
-Lawman Wyatt Earp, his brothers James and Virgil, and his faithful friend Doc Holliday faced off against a team of lawless cowboys who ran ragged through the frontier town of Tombstone, Arizona.
+Lawman Wyatt Earp, his brothers Morgan and Virgil, and his faithful friend Doc Holliday faced off against a team of lawless cowboys who ran ragged through the frontier town of Tombstone, Arizona.
 It is a classic tale of cops and robbers in the Wild West.

 But movies and certain history texts have romanticized the 30-second shootout and perpetuated false facts.
 For one thing, some continue to debate whether the Earp brothers were truly noble lawmen who sought to tame the Wild West or merely brutal vigilantes who committed a small-town a massacre.
 But the thin line between hero and criminal was exactly the atmosphere in which the Wild West was centered.